 Side effects of these treatments can range from mild to life-threatening.
 Several common lupus medications are known to act as migraine triggers for those patients who suffer migraine attacks.
 A list of some of these interactions may be found here: Medication Triggers in Autoimmune Migraineurs

-Lupus is a difficult disease to live with — no two days are the same and hospitalizations are a frequent part of life for many patients.
-Lupus can be fatal, although fortunately, most patients live normal life spans with the disease and a good, proactive health care team.
+Lupus is a difficult disease to live with — no two days are the same, and hospitalizations are a regular part of life for many patients.
+Lupus can be fatal, although fortunately, most patients live normal lives with the disease and a good, proactive health care team.
 Sometimes the treatments are as bad as or worse than the disease itself, however.
 A large percentage of fatalities are the result of compromised immune systems.
-The DMARDs did their job, but an opportune infection such as pneumonia, or cancer — unchecked by a depleted immune system - killed the patient.
+The DMARDs did their job, but an opportune infection such as pneumonia or cancer — unchecked by a depleted immune system - killed the patient.

-Migraine and headache are currently listed as a “symptom” of Lupus outside the spectrum of medication triggers/interactions.
+Migraine and headache are currently listed as “symptoms” of lupus outside the spectrum of medication triggers/interactions.
 Rheumatologists use these criteria to diagnose and treat their patients, so they are important.

 According to the International Headache Society (IHS) diagnostic criteria ICHD II, migraine is a primary (not caused by something else) headache disorder.
 This discrepancy has led to some controversy within the medical community.
 Because of the results of a handful of studies compared to IHS diagnostic criteria for migraine, researchers asked themselves, “Were previous studies done appropriately?”
 The answer was, “Maybe not.”
 So researchers tried again with some interesting results.